OGRECave/ogitor/ReadMe.md

 **Building OGITOR**

 By default, the build script will download and install the media and projects archives, so you don't have to worry about getting them yourself.
-You can choose not to by setting OGITOR_INSTALLMEDIA and OGITOR_INSTALLPROJECT to FALSE when configuring the project with CMake.
+You can choose not to by setting OGITOR_DOWNLOAD_SAMPLEMEDIA and OGITOR_DOWNLOAD_SAMPLEPROJECT to FALSE when configuring the project with CMake.

 * [Building Ogitor](http://www.ogitor.org/wiki/getting_started/building_ogitor)